Ear Surgery

 - The pet should be drinking an ample amount of water.
 So, a hydrated pet will have fewer kidney disease chances.

 - A balanced diet is necessary to prevent kidney diseases.
-However, a special diet related to urinary is not important.
+However, a special diet related to urinary is not essential.

-- Other than that, the pets which face persistent kidney diseases will have an infection that leads to nephrectomy eventually.
+- Other than that, the pets facing persistent kidney diseases will eventually have an infection that leads to a nephrectomy.
 Therefore, some additional steps are crucial to be taken.
 Check them out!

 - The special diet is related to a kidney stone.